Ernesto Ferlenghi: 'The topic of sanctions is more complicated for Europe than Russia'

 ''The experience that foreigners use in Russia can be very useful''

 There is another novelty.
-Now entrepreneurs send all the information about a company — articles of association, constitutional documents, financial documents — to state bodies via e-mail.
+Now entrepreneurs send all the information about a company — articles of association, constitutional documents, financial documents — to state agencies via e-mail.
 And every state structure must accept these documents via e-mail and reply within an established term.
 It is a new and unique approach for Italy.

-You have been living in Russia for 20 years and you are already called ''Russian Italian''.
+You have been living in Russia for 20 years and you are already called “Russian Italian.”
 How did you come here?
 Was your road as a businessman in Russia difficult?

 ''Tatarstan is recognised as one of the most economically developed regions of Russia''

 Tatarstan is recognised as one of the most economically developed regions of Russia.
-The support that they can get here attracts business.
+The support that they can get here attracts businesses.
 When speaking about the Republic of Tatarstan, Italian entrepreneurs have a very positive reaction.
 Let's speak about the information about the region.
 All the information about the development of the republic's economy, its investment projects are available on the republic's page.
-Contacts of all the key figures are mentioned.
+Contacts of all the key figures are provided.
 And as far as I managed to note, the Tatarstan president is a very active businessman.

 It was $2 billion several years ago.
-But last year it reduced to $650 million.
+But last year, it reduced to $650 million.
 The republic has about 20 joint ventures in the agricultural and industrial sector, production of oil and gas equipment and other sectors.

 Who is going to come with you to Tatarstan?

 We want this meeting to become the first but not the last.
 I won't reveal the secret but I will say that over 60 prime ministers have changed in Italy in 55 years.
 We change the government almost every year.
 The political stability in Russia is a guarantee of stability of further commercial and economic cooperation with your country.
 Game rules for business are clear here and allow Italian entrepreneurs to feel comfortable.
 Many people in the world associate Italy with an excellent culture, fashion, cuisine.
 Yes, they are our forte.
-But we also produce high-quality equipment, have advanced technologies and knowledge that is needed for the creation of successful business.
+But we also produce high-quality equipment, have advanced technologies and knowledge that is needed for the creation of a successful business.
 We want to share it with Russian companies and build our common future together.
-I hope Europe will understand soon that Russia is its part and it has always been so.
+I hope Europe will understand soon that Russia is its part and it has always been.
 We should not forget those victims that Russia had during WWII while freeing the world from Nazism.
 We live thanks to it.
 Italians love Russia.
 We will try to prove it during the visit to Kazan.